-Myth Busters: 5 truths about sharks
+Myth Busters: Real facts about sharks

 Sharks: They’re not the prettiest fish in the sea, but they’re also not as scary as you might think!
 Most divers rejoice in spotting one while some swimmers won’t dare to go more than ankle-deep in the surf for fear of attack.

 The reality is that these majestic creatures, which have been around for 450 million years, are often misunderstood and feared for the wrong reasons.
 Whilst it is true that sharks are the top predator of the marine ecosystem, they mainly prey on old, sick and slower fish to keep prey populations healthy.